futherus/language/README.md

 # Bellang

 Compiler for a Bellang (stays for "Belarusian language"), which was written as a part of study assignment.
+Supports cross compilation with few other [languages](#cross-compilation).

 ## Contents